Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Estimating Price-Sensitivity Parameters

-The update procedure in DGLMs is sequential and can be performed immediately after each observation.
+The update procedure in DGLMs is sequential and can be performed immediately after each new observation (daily bookings and price recorded for a market).
 The overall procedure is based on the combination of linear Bayes' theory \cite{goldstein2007bayes} and a variational Bayes approach.
-We describe the inference procedure in detail in Appendix \ref{sec:Appendix2}, where we also introduce a Laplace approximation based approach to further speed up the procedures of \cite{berry2019bayesian} and \cite{west2006bayesian}.
-Through this inference procedure, we are able to update the posterior mean and covariance of the parameters without requiring any assumptions on their exact distribution.
+We describe the inference procedure in detail in Section \ref{sec:Appendix2} of the Online Appendix, where we also introduce a Laplace approximation based approach to further speed up the procedures of \cite{berry2019bayesian} and \cite{west2006bayesian}.
+Through this inference procedure, we are able to update the posterior means and covariances of the parameters without requiring any assumptions on their exact distribution.

 A desirable property of the dynamic regression model is that it can be incrementally updated in an efficient manner in between the complete retraining of the first and second stage models.
 In our application, the updating schedule of the first stage and second stage models are different.
 Since the airlines pricing policies and the underlying model of latent variables are expected to be more stable, we update the first stage models, which have higher computational cost, with lower frequency compared with the second stage model.
 The second stage model is incrementally updated after each observation to have the most updated belief on $\bs{\theta}$.